zeeguu/web/README.md

 You're more prone to a mis-typing error that way.
 If you define a constant, you can benefit from auto-completion from your IDE.

+#### 6. General functions should be defined in general modules (e.g. utils)

+E.g. If you end up definig a general `random` function, or a `isUppercaseString(obj)` function, etc. inside a component defintion, you're better moving them out of there.
+Two reasons:
+1. it's likely that you'll need to use them in other places than that component
+2. keeping things at the same abstraction level: the code in a component should worry about the main business of that component; not about defining generic functions.

 ## Notes